cabforum/smime/SBR.md

 The CA SHALL recover Subscriber Private Keys only under the circumstances permitted within the CA's CP and/or CPS.

-Enterprise RAs and Email Service Providers that generate Subscriber Private Keys SHALL comply with the requirements of [Section 6.1.2](#612-private-key-delivery-to-subscriber).

 ### 4.12.2 Session key encapsulation and recovery policy and practices

 No stipulation.